Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

-When monitoring your blood sugar, think of “Goldilocks and the Three Bears.”
+When monitoring your glucose, think of “Goldilocks and the Three Bears.”

-Blood sugar, or glucose, levels that are too high could lead to “hyperglycemia,” blood sugar levels dipping too low could lead to “hypoglycemia.”
+Glucose levels that are too high could lead to “hyperglycemia,” and glucose levels dipping too low could lead to “hypoglycemia.”

 Online discussions about the two sugar levels have created misconceptions and confusion about the differences and what causes them.

 This topic isn’t isolated to people with diabetes.
-Anyone can experience hypoglycemia and hyperglycemia, and this is where non-diabetic glucose monitoring can come in handy to help you identify when these spikes and dips occur.
+People without diabetes may experience episodes of low or high readings, and this is where non-diabetic glucose monitoring can come in handy to help you identify when these spikes and dips occur.

-To understand why blood sugar fluctuations are important to be aware of, let's discuss what they are and the differences between the two.
+To understand why glucose fluctuations are important to be aware of, let's discuss what they are and the differences between the two

 What is Hypoglycemia?

-Hypoglycemia, or low blood sugar, occurs when glucose levels drop below healthy levels in the bloodstream.
+Hypoglycemia, or low glucose, occurs when glucose levels drop below healthy levels in the bloodstream.
 This can be especially troubling for those with diabetes and can prevent their bodies from getting the glucose they need.

 According to the Centers for Disease Control and Prevention, glucose is necessary to supply the body’s red blood cells with energy and reduce the chances of long-term risks of experiencing severe health problems, such as heart disease, vision loss, and kidney disease.